HayoonSong/Transfer-learning-for-EEG-MI-classification-cross-subjects/README.md

 ## Dataset
 We evaluated our model using [the BCI Compteition IV-2a datasets](http://www.bbci.de/competition/iv/results/index.html) published in 2008.
 The Cross-subejct transfer learning introduced the idea of separating total data into two subsets:
-* target data: a subject data
+* target domain: a subject data
-* source data: the other subejcts data
+* source domain: the other subejcts data

 To separate the target data and source data from the combined train data and evaluation data:<br/>